rnea7840/developer-portal/docs/testing.md

 the process of reviewing changes, it would be best for you to ensure each of these test suites passes locally before submitting a pull request.

+### Test helpers

+New routes need to be added to the `testPaths` array in `testHelpers.ts` so that they can be covered by both the accessibility tests and visual regression tests.

 ### Unit Tests

 General tests specific to a component or simple interactions between related components are handled by our